• facebook

 For such a situation where Database Mirroring is going and the error “Backup detected corruption in the database log” is received, we have another fix available for you.

-Fix No. 2 – Use the CONTINUE AFTER ERROR Option for Transaction Log Backup
+Fix No. 2 – Use the continue after error option for transaction log backup

-Users have an alternative manual method at their disposal to successfully perform a transaction log backup without encountering any errors.
-This can be achieved by executing the SQL log backup with the “CONTINUE AFTER ERROR” option.
-This can be done by running a T-SQL script or by utilizing the option directly within the Microsoft SQL Server Management Studio.
+Users can also go for another manual trick to complete their transaction log backup without any error.
+They can run the SQL log backup with the CONTINUE AFTER ERROR option either by running a T-SQL script or using the option directly from the Microsoft SQL Server Management Studio.

 If you do not get the desired results from the above two manual fixes or find them complex to perform, then we suggest you to try the automated solution, Kernel SQL Backup Recovery tool, which performs complete recovery of the SQL data even when it is corrupted.
 First it repairs the corrupt files efficiently, retrieves the data and then saves the recovered data to either Live SQL Server or the Batch File.
 The advanced tool performs effective backup, recovery and supports all SQL Server versions.

-Final Words
+Final words